Doylestown Hospital Earns National Awards for Stroke and Cardiovascular Care

 Doylestown Hospital has also met specific scientific guidelines as a Primary Stroke Center, featuring a comprehensive system for rapid diagnosis and treatment of stroke patients admitted to the emergency department.
 Close collaboration with local Emergency Medical Services results in a more efficient system to get suspected stroke patients the care they need more quickly than if the patient comes in on their own.
 A stroke alert initiated by EMS allows the stroke team to prepare for a patient's arrival and quickly sets treatment protocols in motion.

 Doylestown Hospital now offers an innovative procedure to quickly treat stroke patients.
-The Intra-Arterial Thrombectomy Program (IAT) takes Doylestown Health's stroke care to another level by providing access to advanced stroke treatment not typically offered in the community setting.
+The Intra-Arterial Thrombectomy Program (IAT) takes Doylestown Health's stroke care to another level by providing access to advanced stroke treatment not typically offered in a suburban hospital setting.

 Doylestown Hospital also received honors for treatment of heart attack.
 They include the Mission: Lifeline® Gold Plus Receiving Quality Achievement Award for implementing specific quality improvement measures outlined by the American Heart Association for the treatment of patients who suffer severe heart attacks.